AlgebraicJulia/GATlab.jl/docs/src/concepts/models.md

 # Model families

-The semantics part of Gatlab is the *model family* infrastructure.
+The semantics part of GATlab is the *model family* infrastructure.

 Given a theory, one can declare a model family for that theory.
 This consists of the following.